itsdouglasnunes/itsdouglasnunes/README.md

   🔭 Developing Platform Engineering toolchain, reusable architecture templates for CCoE

   🔭 Evolution of Multi-Cloud Networking and Security
+,
+  🔭 Containers are my new obsession...
+AKS and EKS for now, with a bit of Openshift to spice things up!
 <!--
 **itsdouglasnunes/itsdouglasnunes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.